Key takeaways

 How should a founder compare QuickBooks Online, Xero, and Zoho Books for a remote setup

 Start with integrations and compliance requirements, then test with a pilot file.
-QuickBooks Online offers strong AI automation and payroll integration, Xero provides unlimited users and a broad ecosystem, Zoho Books is affordable and works well with Zoho apps.
-If GST and TDS are primary needs, validate localization and e-invoicing support early.
+QuickBooks Online offers strong AI automation that can save up to 12 hours monthly on bookkeeping, plus payroll integration.
+Xero provides unlimited users and a broad ecosystem with over a thousand integrations.
+Zoho Books is affordable and works well within its ecosystem.
+If GST and TDS are primary needs, validate localization and e-invoicing support early, especially since the e-invoicing threshold now covers businesses above ₹1 crore (2026 update).
 Many teams layer AI Accountant for CA-managed bookkeeping and compliance to reduce implementation risk.

-What is the minimal viable finance stack for a 5–20 person startup
+What is the minimal viable finance stack for a 5 to 20 person startup

-Zoho Books as GL, Stripe for payments, Zoho Expense and Zoho Payroll for spend and salaries, and Slack for notifications is lean and effective.
+A cloud GL, Stripe or Razorpay for payments, an expense tool, a payroll platform with TDS capability, and Slack for notifications.
 Add a GST and TDS compliance module if needed.
 If you prefer managed execution and a live dashboard, use AI Accountant as the virtual accounting layer.
+This lean stack covers the core accounting software features for remote teams without tool sprawl.

 How do we operationalize e-invoicing and GST in a distributed team

 Use a GL or tax tool that integrates with the GST portal APIs, enforce consistent invoice sequences, and maintain a compliance calendar with automated reminders.
+The e-invoicing mandate now applies to businesses with aggregate turnover above ₹1 crore, so most growing SMEs need this built into their workflow (2026 update).
 Store signed returns and workings in a document repository with version history.
 AI Accountant can set up the workflows, monitor filings, and keep your dashboard current.

 Can a remote stack handle multi-entity and multi-currency, including consolidations

-Yes, options like Sage Intacct and NetSuite are built for complex multi-entity and multi-currency needs, Zoho also scales for growing teams.
+Yes.
+Options like Sage Intacct and NetSuite are built for complex multi-entity and multi-currency needs, with NetSuite now offering AI-automated intercompany eliminations and real-time consolidation views (2026 update).
 Always test currency revaluations, intercompany flows, and consolidations with sample data.
 AI Accountant can run a pilot consolidation and validate mappings before go-live.

 How do we migrate safely from spreadsheets without breaking our opening balances